 He was very skilled in describing Old Florida and the Florida Crackers that used to live here along with their modern ancestors.

 His family were Florida pioneers.
 Among them were his grandfather, Senator J. Turner Butler, and his great uncle former Sheriff Jim Turner.

 Warner wrote many articles and short stories for literary, New Age, regional and national magazines and was one of the most prolific Florida authors.

-He was also been a contributing editor to "Gulfshore Life" and "Sarasota Magazine".
+He was also a contributing editor to "Gulfshore Life" and "Sarasota Magazine".

-He also wrote and produced two travel videos, "Bimini By The Sea", and "Cowboys and Indians and UFO's.
+He wrote and produced two travel videos, "Bimini By The Sea", and "Cowboys and Indians and UFO's."

 Warner wandered around Florida and was a keen observer of the people he met along the way.

 In earlier days he lived in Sarasota and was a friend of John D. MacDonald and some other famous Florida authors.
 He and MacDonald and other well known Florida authors, artists and cartoonists used to meet at a "liar's lunch" every Friday afternoon.
 Among the other attendees were author Borden Deal and "Hagar the Horrible" creator Dik Browne.

 One of Warner's other adventures was owning the Sarasota adult movie theater where Pee Wee Herman got busted by the cops.
 Warner was an absentee owner when it happened, but he told some interesting stories about those days.

 Warner loved Bimini, and once interviewed "the other Hemingway" down there: Papa's brother Leicester.